elisa-tech/wg-development-process/README.md

             Up to the hardware vendor, to ensure that the ELISA recommendations are properly implemented on the specific hardware platform

+Definition of Done
-Definition of Done:  An initial draft document summarizing documentation, design, architecture, requirements and test plans (see examples below) for the Watchdog subsystem.
+      - An initial draft document summarizing documentation, design, architecture, requirements and test plans (see examples below) for the Watchdog subsystem.
       - The document should be suitable for sharing with the broader Linux and safety community for feedback and further development.

-Milestones:
+Milestones
       - May 2021 ELISA Workshop - First internal draft for review and discussion
       - October (?)
 2021 ELISA Workshop - Second internal draft for review and discussion
       - February (?)
 2022 ELISA workshop - Third and final internal draft for review and discussion, opening for public reiew in Feb 2022.